 Why Use Porcelain For Veneers?

 Some dentists use composite resin veneers, but Dr. Gonzalez and our team use only porcelain.
-Porcelain has high strength, hardness, glassiness, high durability, and a high resistance to staining.
+Porcelain has high strength, hardness, glassiness, high durability, and high resistance to staining.
 Also, the translucence of porcelain very closely resembles natural tooth enamel in the way it absorbs and reflects light.
 We feel porcelain veneers are superior to resin veneers in appearance and durability.

 Benefits Of Porcelain Veneers